 - Click Directions .

-- Enter the starting point and destination for the route for which your directions were wrong.
+- Enter the starting point and destination for the directions that were wrong.

-- In the bottom right of the map, click Send feedback.
+- In plain text at the bottom right of the map, click Send feedback.

 - Next to the wrong step, click the Flag .

-How Maps chooses a routeTraffic incidents and travel estimates
+How Maps chooses a routeTraffic incidents & travel estimates

-Maps uses information from two places to show traffic conditions and to choose a route:
+Maps uses information from 2 places to show traffic conditions and to choose a route:

-- Anonymous data from your phone: If location data collection is turned on, your phone will send bits of anonymous data to Google.
+- Anonymous data from your phone: If location data collection is turned on, your phone sends bits of anonymous data to Google.
 This shows your location and helps us pinpoint traffic jams.
 Maps uses this information to give you the best route and estimate travel times.
-Travel times, among other sources, are made by using location data from the past and present.
+Travel times are estimated based on location data from the past and present and other sources.